SOFTS-Arabica coffee plumbs 2-month low, raw sugar falls

-LONDON, May 31 (Reuters) - Arabica coffee futures traded on the ICE exchange plumbed near two-month lows on Tuesday on improved supplies in top arabica producer Brazil, while raw sugar steadied.
+LONDON, May 31 (Reuters) - Arabica coffee futures traded on the ICE exchange steadied on Wednesday after earlier plumbing near two-month lows on improved supplies in top arabica producer Brazil, while raw sugar fell.

 COFFEE